Melfelf/Melfelf.github.io/content/ai-blubber/aiblubberinstructions.md

 - AI capability developments

 The goal is to maintain a balance between automated assistance and personal authenticity, ensuring each post reflects my voice while benefiting from AI's enhancing capabilities.

+### Operational Checklist I Use Before Publishing

+1. **Voice check**: Does the draft still sound like me?
+2. **Fact check**: Every claim verified or clearly marked as opinion.
+3. **Structure scan**: Headings, bullets, and short paragraphs for scannability.
+4. **Metadata**: Dates, keywords, and reading time filled.
+5. **Change log**: Note where AI suggestions were accepted or rejected.